...

 Sue Smith

-Yoga classes in Rhondda Cynon Taff
+Yoga teacher in Rhondda Cynon Taff

-BE PREPARED TO DITCH IT
+TIP 7: BE PREPARED TO DITCH IT

 This arises from my experience of having to run mixed general classes rather than being able to run pure beginners and intermediate groups.